oliverpople/jSonarTest/README.md

 ## To Do:

 - Improve responsiveness on mobile
-- Improve search functionality to match characters/substrings to strings.
+- Improve search functionality to match characters/substrings to strings
+- Implement hash map data structures where appropriate to improve code efficiency and elegance.
 - Write test checking order data renders in chronological order
 - Write test checking order details render (i.e. not just detail field names)